Prakash-Shelar/Marvel-Punks-FE/README.md

 <b>NFT Minting:</b> Users can mint NFTs, though there are current limitations with transaction validation.<br>
 <b>Blockchain Security:</b> Leveraging Alephium’s scalable and secure UTXO-based model.<br>
 <b>User-Friendly Interface:</b> Simple and intuitive UI designed for both blockchain experts and newcomers.

+<h1>Known Issues</h1>
+<b>Transaction Validation:</b>
+The minting process works until the transaction validation stage.
+We are currently investigating and working to resolve this issue.

+<h1>Future Plans</h1>
+We are committed to continuing development on Marvel Punks post-hackathon.
+Planned features include:

+Full NFT Creation:
+Users will be able to fully customize their NFTs before minting.
+NFT Marketplace:
+A marketplace for users to buy, sell, and trade their Marvel-inspired NFTs.
+Enhanced Transaction Handling:
+Fixing the current transaction validation issue and improving the minting process.